jazz-soft/JZZ-midi-GM/README.md

 ```

 ### string to MIDI
-##### JZZ.MIDI.programValue(str)
+`JZZ.MIDI.programValue(str)` -
-Map instrument name to MIDI program value.
+map instrument name to a MIDI program (GM only);
-If there is no exact match, try the best guess.
+if there is no exact match, try the best guess.

-##### JZZ.MIDI.noteValue(str)
+`JZZ.MIDI.noteValue(str)` -
-Map percussion name to MIDI note value.
+map percussion name to a MIDI note number;
-If there is no exact match, try the best guess.
+if there is no exact match, try the best guess.

-##### JZZ.MIDI.guessValue(str)
+`JZZ.MIDI.guessValue(str)` -
-Map program or percussion name (whatever matches best) to MIDI number.
+map program or percussion name (whatever matches best) to a MIDI value;
-If the return value is negative, it's the percussion note value with a minus sign, otherwise, it's the program value.
+if the return value is negative, it's the percussion note value with a minus sign, otherwise, it's the program value.

 ```js
 console.log(JZZ.MIDI.programName(JZZ.MIDI.programValue('piano')));